How to Make a Free Business Email Address

 Check your Bluehost email

-If you don’t have a default webmail application set up, Bluehost will ask you to choose.
-It doesn’t matter which one you pick.
+If you don’t have a default webmail application set up, Bluehost will ask you to pick one.
+It doesn’t really matter which you choose.

 Open your free business email account at Bluehost

-Bluehost also lets you connect to your free business email from your phone or computer.
-Use the instructions on the right-hand side to get that set up.
+Bluehost also lets you connect your free business email to your phone or computer.
+The instructions on the right-hand side of the screen will walk you through that.

-Now your email is ready, you can think about building a website at Bluehost.
+Now your email is ready, and you can start thinking about building a website at Bluehost.
 This article on how much a website costs will help you get the best possible price.

 Method 2: Create a Business Email Address Using HostGator

-Just like with Bluehost, you don’t need to have a business website ready.
-You can sign up for today and start using your free business email with your domain.
+HostGator works exactly the same way as Bluehost.
+You don’t need to have a business website ready.
+You can sign up today and start using your free business email with your domain right away.

 Step 1: Choose a HostGator Plan

-HostGator plans are also very affordable for any business that’s just starting out.
+HostGator plans are very affordable for any business that’s just starting out.

 Head to HostGator and click Get Started to see the plans.